madixson/DogsvsCats_4380Project/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** Using images provided from the “Dogs vs Cats” Kaggle challenge, develop an algorithm that can classify whether the given image is of a dog or cat. [(provide link).](https://www.kaggle.com/competitions/dogs-vs-cats/overview)

 ## Overview